-The mix of deferred cash and equity-based awards is determined based on a variety of factors, including the number of shares available for grant under the Company's equity plans and, for MS France Identified Staff, ensuring compliance with the requirements of the French Compensation Rules that at least 50% of any variable compensation consists of an appropriate balance of shares or share linked instruments (see section 5).
-Delivering a portion of deferred incentive compensation awards in the form of equity, links variable compensation to Company performance through the stock price performance.
+The form of deferred incentive compensation awards (i.e. equity, cash, or a combination thereof) is determined based on a variety of factors, including the number of shares available for grant under the Company's equity plans and, for MS France Identified Staff, ensuring compliance with the requirements of the French Compensation Rules..MS France Identified Staff variable compensation structure is highlighted in section 5.
+Delivering a portion of incentive compensation awards in the form of equity, links variable compensation to Company performance through the stock price performance.

-In 2019, the Company continued to include cancellation provisions that apply to a broad scope of employee behaviour in all deferred incentive compensation awards.
+In 2020, the Company continued to include cancellation provisions that apply to a broad scope of employee behaviour for all deferred incentive compensation awards.
 In addition, awards of variable annual incentive compensation made to Identified Staff are subject to clawback requirements in those jurisdictions where it is legally enforceable, per the Company's EMEA Material Risk Taker Cancellation and Clawback Policy.

-The Company believes that its compensation decisions for 2019 demonstrate its focus on long-term profitability and commitment to sustainable shareholder value with appropriate rewards to retain and motivate top talent throughout economic cycles.
+The Company believes that its compensation decisions for 2020 demonstrate its focus on long-term profitability and commitment to sustainable shareholder value with appropriate rewards to retain and motivate top talent throughout economic cycles.